PLAYER : RATING ERROR POINTS PLAYED (%) 1 Stockfish 17.1 : 3859 19 2646.0 4270 62.0% 2 Obsidian 15.09 : 3814 19 1807.0 3420 52.8% 3 Lc0 0.31.2 BT3-7464000 1650m : 3799 36 95.5 180 53.1% 4 PlentyChess 5.0.0 : 3798 19 1140.0 2280 50.0% 5 Alexandria 8.0.0 : 3796 20 1354.0 2660 50.9% 6 Berserk 13 : 3785

 - Compared to the previous version of the rating list, the second anchor, Fritz Brains in Bahrain (emulated from Deep Fritz 8), has been removed, as it distorted the true value of the engines too much.

-- Several electronic chessboards have been added whose strength in terms of Elo obtained through matches with humans is fairly well known: TASC R40, TASC R30 and Novag Constellation.
+- Several electronic chessboards have been added whose strength in terms of Elo obtained through matches with humans is fairly well known.
 In this way, the rating list should provide engine scores that are more easily comparable with human ones.
 The electronic chessboards were emulated with CB-Emu, and made to play against several UCI and Winboard engines of similar strength.

 - The time per game was set to 40/120′ repeated, reparameterized to the processing speed of a Pentium 90.
 The execution speed of the latter was emulated, and through various benchmarks done in the past on real P90 machines, I tried to obtain a value as close as possible to reality.
 Consequently, on modern PCs the actual time per game was 40/125” or 40/130” (seconds) depending on the PC used for the test, comparable to other blitz tests found on the net.
 For some engines, such as Chess Titans, it was not possible to define a game time; for this reason, I have indicated the characteristics of the CPU on which it was tested.